-Learn the basics of working with acrylic paint and color mixing.
-Much like the beginners’ watercolor class, students will learn basic color theory and the properties of this water-based paint.
-Students will make a color wheel, three color studies using grids and shapes, and experiment with manipulating the media to paint a portrait/self portrait or a still life composition.
-Course materials are available for purchase online, at AC Moore in Bangor, and Shirley’s Yarns & Crafts in Hancock (10% discount for Adult Ed students).
-Melissa Rioux hails from coastal Maine but spent 10 years in New York teaching and writing arts curriculum for children and adults.
-She is devoted to the transformative power art can have to alter and improve the world.
-No class 04/18/18; makeup class (if needed) 05/09/2018.
+Acrylics for Beginners Learn the basics of working with acrylic paint and color mixing.
+Much like the beginners? watercolor class, students will learn basic color theory and the properties of this water-based paint.
+Students will make a color wheel, three color studies using grids and shapes, and experiment with manipulating the media to paint a portrait/self portrait or a still-life composition.
+No class 04/22/20; makeup class (if needed) 05/13/20.

 Acrylic Paints: Alizarin crimson, cadmium red medium, cadmium yellow and lemon yellow, cobalt and ultramarine blue or cerulean, viridian green, titanium white, mars or ivory black, burnt sienna, yellow ochre, raw umber;